chaos1231107/chaos1231107/README.md

 2. Solving algorithm problems on "Baekjoon Online Judge".

 ## What will I do
-1. Rejoin the Avionics team after completing my military service
+1. Rejoin the "Avionics" team.
-2. Studying Computer Architecture and Operating System.
+2. Studying "Computer Architecture" and "Operating System".

 ## Activity of Academic Society / Conference / Symposium